 Can a debt collector contact anyone else about the debt?: If the debtor has an attorney, the debt collector must contact the attorney and not contact the debtor.
 In the event that the debtor does not have an attorney, a debt collector may contact other people associated with the debtor, but only to gather limited information.

 Collecting unpaid debts are essential to the success of any business.
-Texas attorney Andrew Weisblatt is a skilled Houston B2B business collections attorney who understands how to effectively collect from businesses that may be reluctant or unable to pay their outstanding financial obligations.
+Texas attorney Andrew Weisblatt is a skilled business attorney in Houston who understands how to effectively collect from businesses that may be reluctant or unable to pay their outstanding financial obligations.
 To schedule an appointment with Mr. Weisblatt, call our Houston office today at 713-666-1981.